 Allow the bars to cool completely before frosting.
 This will feel like an eternity.

 If you’re the kind of person who eats cake just for the frosting, you’re going to love this recipe.
 And we would also get along very well.
 I may or may not have eaten the frosting off this cake before actually getting to the cake underneath.
 Uh, can you blame me?

 You’ll use my basic vanilla frosting recipe for these bars.
 Classic, fluffy, and simple.
 I like to add a touch of salt to cut the frosting’s sweetness.
 With the sweet sugar cookie bar underneath, that tiny pinch of salt will help tame a sugar rush.
 Don’t get me wrong, these bars are still plenty sweet!
 Don’t bring them to your dentist.

 And as you can see, the frosting layer is just as thick as the cookie layer.
 In some spots, even thicker – those were the best bites.
 The frosting recipe as written makes a ton, so don’t be afraid to frost the bars with a heavy hand.

 Don’t want that much frosting?
 It’s ok, I forgive you.
 Feel free to halve the frosting recipe.

 Ordinary ingredients can produce extraordinary desserts.
 Only simple, straightforward items used in this recipe and yet, the results will blow your mind!

-*You may double this recipe and bake in a 9x13 pan.
-I am unsure of the baking time.
+Larger batch: You can double this recipe and bake in a 9x13 pan; the bake time is about 35 minutes.